KazDragon/terminalpp/README.md

 # Terminals

-At this point, you have everything you need for a standard command-line application that uses colour or other properties, such as you might see in the output of a Cmake script or Google Test results, or even standard unix functions such as ls.
-But for greater control over the terminal, Terminal++ supplies the terminalpp::terminal class.
-This allows the user complete control over the terminal's appearance.
+At this point, you have everything you need for a standard command-line application that uses colour or other properties, such as you might see in the output of a CMake script or Google Test results, or even standard unix functions such as ls.
+But the ansi_terminal class allows for complete control over the terminal's appearance.

 ```
+#include <terminalpp/ansi_terminal.hpp>

 int main()
 {
-    using namespace terminalpp
+    using namespace terminalpp::literals;
-    terminalpp::terminal terminal;
+    terminalpp::ansi_terminal terminal;

     std::cout << terminal.save_cursor()
-              << terminal.move_cursor({0,23})
+              << terminal.move_cursor({0,0})
               << terminal.write("\\U263A"_ets)
-              << terminal.restore_cursor()
+              << terminal.restore_cursor();
 }
 ```

-This writes a smiley face in the (0, 24) position on the terminal -- usually the bottom-left corner.
+This writes a smiley face in the (0, 0) position on the terminal -- the top-left corner.
 The cursor position is unchanged.
 The terminal uses a 0-based co-ordinate system where point (0, 0) is the top-left corner, and the co-ordinates are in (x, y) order.

 Note that it is necessary to output the results of the terminal operations.
 This is because terminalpp is datastream-agnostic: it doesn't know where the terminal you're writing to actually is.
 It could be standard out, it could be some named pipe, or it could be a network socket.
 This gives you the flexibility to use Terminal++ in any situation where there is some kind of terminal emulator on the other side of a stream, without imposing any kind of restrictions.